-0097 Medication Reconciliation Status: Maintenance, Original Endorsement: May 01, 2007, Most Recent Endorsement: Jan 25, 2012 Description: Percentage of patients aged 65 years and older discharged from any inpatient facility (e.g. hospital, skilled nursing facility, or rehabilitation facility) and seen within 60 days following discharge in the office by the physician providing on-going care who had a reconciliation of the discharge medications with the current medication list in the medical record documented.
-Numerator Statement: Patients who had a reconciliation of the discharge medications with the current medication list in the medical record documented The medical record must indicate that the physician is aware of the inpatient facility discharge medications and will either keep the inpatient facility discharge medications or change the inpatient facility discharge medications or the dosage of a inpatient facility discharge medication.
-Denominator Statement: All patients aged 65 years and older discharged from any inpatient facility (e.g. hospital, skilled nursing facility, or rehabilitation facility) and seen within 60 days following discharge in the office by the physician providing on-going care Exclusions: N/A Adjustment/Stratification: No risk adjustment or risk stratification N/A N/A Level of Analysis: Clinician : Group/Practice, Clinician : Individual, Integrated Delivery System, Population : County or City Type of Measure: Process Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data : Electronic Health Record, Electronic Clinical Data : Laboratory, Electronic Clinical Data : Registry, Paper Records Measure Steward: National Committee for Quality Assurance Other Organizations: This measure was developed with the cooperation of the American Geriatrics Society, the National Committee for Quality Assurance and the American Medical Association.
-STEERING COMMITTEE MEETING 2/28/12 - 2/29/12
+0097 Medication Reconciliation Specifications Submission

+Status: Maintenance, Original Endorsement: May 01, 2007, Most Recent Endorsement: Jan 25, 2012

+Description: Percentage of patients aged 65 years and older discharged from any inpatient facility (e.g. hospital, skilled nursing facility, or rehabilitation facility) and seen within 60 days following discharge in the office by the physician providing on-going care who had a reconciliation of the discharge medications with the current medication list in the medical record documented.

+Numerator Statement: Patients who had a reconciliation of the discharge medications with the current medication list in the medical record documented

+The medical record must indicate that the physician is aware of the inpatient facility discharge medications and will either keep the inpatient facility discharge medications or change the inpatient facility discharge medications or the dosage of a inpatient facility discharge medication.

+Denominator Statement: All patients aged 65 years and older discharged from any inpatient facility (e.g. hospital, skilled nursing facility, or rehabilitation facility) and seen within 60 days following discharge in the office by the physician providing on-going care

+Exclusions: N/A

+Adjustment/Stratification: No risk adjustment or risk stratification N/A N/A

+$\textbf{Level of Analysis:} \ Clinician: Group/Practice, \ Clinician: Individual, \ Integrated \ Delivery \ System, \ Population: \ Proposition: \ Proposition:$

+County or City

+Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record,

+Electronic Clinical Data: Laboratory, Electronic Clinical Data: Registry, Paper Records

+Measure Steward: National Committee for Quality Assurance Other Organizations: This measure was developed with the cooperation of the American Geriatrics Society, the National Committee for Quality Assurance and the American Medical Association.